Garrett Neff: Career

-Neff has recently appeared in campaigns for Swarovski, Carolina Herrera, Tommy Hilfiger and Hugo Boss.
-He regularly works with photographers such as Bruce Weber, Mario Testino, Steven Klein, Steven Meisel, Mert and Marcus, Peter Lindbergh and Milan Vukmirovic.

-In July 2015, Neff launched KATAMA, a brand of men's luxury swim and resort wear.
-The brand is heavily influenced by Neff's outdoor adventures with family in the Northeast combined with his intimate knowledge of the global fashion market after many years experience in the industry.
+Neff has appeared in campaigns for Swarovski, Carolina Herrera, Tommy Hilfiger and Hugo Boss.
+He has worked with the photographers Bruce Weber, Mario Testino, Steven Klein, Steven Meisel, Mert and Marcus, Peter Lindbergh and Milan Vukmirovic.
+In July 2015, Neff launched Katama, a brand of men's luxury swim and resort wear.
+The brand is heavily influenced by Neff's outdoor adventures with family in the Northeast combined with his knowledge of the global fashion market based on his experience in the industry.